ehlerorngard/CLI_Hangman/README.md

 ## Running the App

-Simply open the file 'index.js' in the terminal.
+Simply open the file 'index.js' using node in the terminal.

 Game hint:  the words are all trees ;)

-### Final Note

-The code isn't the easiest-reading...
-My endeavor to follow the stipulated istructions (at least as I interpreted them) for this assignment led the code in a very un-dry direction... :-/